flynnbr11/QMLA/docs/rst_tutorial.rst

             return new_models

-To run the example :term:‘Exploration Strategy‘ for a meaningful tests, return to the of [listing:local\_launch], but change some of the
+To run the example :term:`Exploration Strategy` for a meaningful tests, return to the of [listing:local\_launch], but change some of the
 settings: